~ a short story

 Why?
 Peter and Spidey questioned with no discernible answer.

 The Green Goblin cackled with glee as he took one punch, two punches.
-The laughter grew resoundingly uproarious, truly maddening as Spidey delivered a third.
-It all halted to silence as Goblin caught his knuckles with his left.
+The laughter grew uproarious, truly maddening as Spidey delivered a third.
+It all halted to silence as Goblin finally caught his pummeling knuckles with his left.
 Full stop, all momentum stalled.
-The single eye bore down.
+That single, rotten eye bore down.
 Peter’s bones crunched under the grip of the Goblin.
 With the same motion, Goblin cracked his right hand across Spider-Man’s mouth, knocking the wavering hero instantly unconscious again.